MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/single-page-application.md

 ## How does dynamic `aria-live` content work?

-- The screenreader expects content **within** an element with a `aria-live="polite"` attribute to change
+- The screen reader expects content **within** an element with a `aria-live="polite"` attribute to change
 - By default, **only the content that has changed** will be read
-- To force the screenreader to read all contents even if it did not change within the element, add `aria-atomic="true"`
+- To force the screen reader to read all contents even if it did not change within the element, add `aria-atomic="true"`
-- **Rarely** must you use `aria-live="assertive"` as it will override every other message from the screenreader
+- **Rarely** must you use `aria-live="assertive"` as it will override every other message from the screen reader

 ## About alerts